-The Central San Pedro Neighborhood Council (CeSPNC) is looking for a community member to fill one vacant At-Large Board Member positions for a term expiring June 2021.
-(Click on the red “Click for Details” button above to fill out the on-line application form).
+The Central San Pedro Neighborhood Council (CeSPNC) is looking for community members to fill three vacant At-Large Board Member positions for the term expiring June 2021.
+(Click on the red “APPLY NOW” button above to fill out the on-line application form).

 What is the purpose of the Central San Pedro Neighborhood Council?

 The CeSPNC functions in an advisory capacity to various Los Angeles City Departments and elected officials through meetings and various forms of communications, as well as promoting a strong sense of neighborhood by bringing stakeholders together to work on activities that enhance the livelihood of the community.

 Who can be a Candidate?

 Any Stakeholder at least 18 years of age is eligible to run for the office of Board Member.